gesirdek/motorized-telescope/README.md

 ## 📂 Repository Structure (Simplified)

-- `cad/` → FreeCAD source file and printed STL files
+- `cad/` → FreeCAD source file and STL files for 3D printing, and Bambu Studio `.3mf` project files
 - `photos/` → Images of prototypes, failed prints, and final assemblies
-- `/pcb/` → Gerber files and PCB resources for the motor control board
+- `pcb/` → Gerber files and PCB resources for the motor control board
 - `arduino/` → Microcontroller firmware for stepper drivers
 - `ros/` → ROS nodes for telescope control logic
 - `prototype-log.md` → Iteration notes, measurements, and learning from each step